Description

 Usability can be split into two separate paths although both are very reliant on the other.
 If you do one or both will obviously depend on the size and complexity of your team and company.
 On one side are the UX experts in terms of design and implementation.
 On the other side are the usability study experts who not only formulate the how, what, where, when and why of performing usability studies but also aggregate results and ensure unbiased meaning can be gleaned from the experiments performed.
 In the end these two groups together create the foundation of Information Architecture as it pertains to users having an enjoyable and successful experience using the products we provide both internally and externally.
 Both of these topics are a complete course unto themselves.

-One of the obvious but sometimes hardest to orchestrate responsibilities and one of the biggest WHY information is used as an IA is info_usage1knowledge/content/document management.
+One of the obvious but sometimes hardest to orchestrate responsibilities and one of the biggest WHY information is used as an IA is knowledge/content/document management.
 The purpose is simple, to reduce the duplicate efforts and creation of information while reducing the cost of finding the information and maximizing the return on this information.
 Simple right?
 Well, no. This is more often than not a case of too many cooks in the kitchen each with their own concept of what spice to add to the soup to make it test just right.
 Strict governance and management buy in is the only hope we have as IA in this area of our job.
 Sales reps want to have their contact silos, HR does not want to share in fear of confidential information being leaked, Software Engineers don’t want to document how or why and of course there is the standard and typical mindset of, “if no one knows how I do it then my job is secure!” mentality.
 Unfortunately this is far from true and more often than not prevents promotion or career advancement since the employee is the only one that can do that specific task due to no knowledge documentation or sharing.
 This is such an important topic we are going to have a use case scenario on it later today to give you ideas of how you may work on this issue more effectively as an Information Architect if you are given the chance or opportunity to do so.

 Business Process Management is the last example of WHY information is used that we will cover.
 Obviously and hopefully we have planted enough seeds throughout the curriculum thus far that you have already thought of other reasons WHY information is or could be used.
 Using information to create, review, enhance and optimize business processes ensures you are making decisions based on facts not gut feeling.
 Using information rather than knee jerk reactions ensures that your business processes are the best they can be based on reality rather than hiccups that may occur from time to time.
 Ideally, if a feedback loop is used in supplying information back into the processes that have hiccups the hiccups will be accounted for and even these exceptions will no longer exist to cause negative impact to you or your customers.